Despite acquiring SolarCity in 2016, Tesla still relies heavily on its automotive business as the main revenue source.

 Tesla’s Automotive Revenue Breakdown

-As seen from the chart, automotive sales revenue takes up the majority of the automotive revenue, reaching an average of more than 90% of the total automotive revenue.
+As seen from the chart, Tesla’s automotive sales revenue took up the majority of the automotive revenue, reaching an average of more than 90% of the total automotive revenue.

 Ratio of Tesla’s Automotive Revenue to Total Revenue